• Seagrass germination pilot programme

 How to apply

-All applicants need to complete and submit our application form.
-If your application is approved, you will need to sign a Grant Agreement specifying the terms of our collaboration.
-Please complete the online application form below or contact sally@hief.scot for a paper version.
+All applicants need to complete and submit our expression of interest form.
+If your application is approved, you will be invited to complete and submit a more detailed application form.
+All successful applicants will need to sign a Grant Agreement specifying the terms and conditions of our collaboration.
+Please download and complete the expression of interest form below or contact sally@hief.scot for a paper version.